sparkflows/sparkflows-docs/docs/user-guide/machine-learning/sparkml/regression.rst

 For more details on regression, visit: https://en.wikipedia.org/wiki/Regression_analysis

-Regresson Processors in Fire Insights
+Regression Processors in Fire Insights
 ------------

 Below are the Apache Spark ML based Regression Processors in Fire Insights.